Skip to main content

 9. Invoice Schedule

-• First Salary Prepayment: Invoiced on the first day of employment
+• Initial Salary Prepayment: The first month’s estimated labour costs are invoiced on the first day of employment.

 10. Get Started with Omnipresent

 We simplify international hiring, legal compliance, payroll, benefits, and more.
-Contact us to start your journey toward hassle-free global employment.
+Contact us to start your journey towards hassle-free global employment.

 Did this answer your question?